 Munificentia Venetiarum

-The Republic of Venice was one of the most splendid states in Renaissance Italy, commanding a massive fleet with a trade empire stretching spanning the Adriatic, Mediterranean, Black Sea, and beyond.
+The Republic of Venice was one of the most prosperous states in Renaissance Italy, commanding a massive fleet with a trade empire stretching spanning the Adriatic, Mediterranean, Black Sea, and beyond.
 It was also one of the most powerful Italian states with an often-strained relationship with the Papacy.
-As part of an effort to improve relations, a magnificent palazzo was gifted to Pope Sixtus V by the Doge, Pasquale Cicogna, as a residence for the Papal Nuncio in Venice.
-The beautifully adorned document at hand, written in gold ink and adorned with the Doge’s golden seal, testifies to this chapter in Italian political history.
+As part of an effort to improve relations, the Venetian Doge Pasquale Cicogna (1509–95) gave Pope Sixtus V (1521–90) a magnificent palazzo as a residence for the Papal Nuncio in Venice.
+This splendid deed is perfectly in keeping with this generous gift: it is written entirely in precious gold ink and bears the golden seal of the Doge.
+The text is surrounded by an ornate gold-framed border consisting of the cardinal virtues, putti, animals and garlands.
+A truly magnificent testimony to Venetian-Vatican relations in the 16th century!

 Munificentia Venetiarum